nus-cs2103-AY2324S2/ip/docs/README.md

 you should omit any square braces ([ ]) pictured above.

 You can find other helpful pointers below for a few of Nicole's commands.
-Pay closer attention to the points marked with 📝!
+Pay closer attention to the points marked with :writing_hand:!

 ## Adding an item